sghoshal/twitter-analytics/README.md

         Reference:     https://twittercommunity.com/t/is-there-a-limit-to-the-amount-of-data-the-streaming-api-will-send-out/8482

-        Whether you'll be streamed all the events matching those terms or not is determined by the relative volume of tweets matching those terms to the total volume of public tweets in the Firehose.
+        "Whether you'll be streamed all the events matching those terms or not is determined by the relative volume of tweets matching those terms to the total volume of public tweets in the Firehose.
 The basic levels allow you to be streamed up to 1% of the total volume.
 Whether 30,000 people using those hashtags would result in going over 1% of the total firehose at any one moment of time or not is not necessarily determinate before the fact.
-You can find out some of our recent public numbers of how many tweets happen in the Firehose and try to make some estimates based on your projections.
+You can find out some of our recent public numbers of how many tweets happen in the Firehose and try to make some estimates based on your projections."